cdapio/cdap/cdap-docs/admin-manual/source/installation/security.rst

 CDAP Security
 =============

-Cask Data Application Platform (CDAP) supports securing clusters using a perimeter security model.
-Here we will discuss how to install and configure a secure CDAP instance.
+Cask Data Application Platform (CDAP) supports securing clusters using perimeter security.
+Here, we’ll discuss how to setup a secure CDAP instance.

+Additional security information, including client APIs and the authentication process, is covered in the Developers’ Manual :ref:`security-index` section.

 We recommend that in order for CDAP to be secure, CDAP security should always be used in conjunction with `secure Hadoop clusters <http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/SecureMode.html>`__.